Arduino Portenta H7

 Note

-A0 and A1 connect to the analog‑only _C pads on the STM32H747; they are 1.8 V referenced and have no GPIO function — treat them as ADC inputs only.
-A2/A4 and A3/A5 share their physical pins with D10 and D8 respectively, so you cannot drive PWM or SPI on those at the same time as reading them as analog.
+A0-A3 are analog-only pads on the STM32H747 with no GPIO function — treat them as ADC inputs only.
+A2/A4 and A3/A5 share their physical pins with D10 and D8 respectively, so you can’t drive PWM or SPI on those while reading them as analog.
+A7 lives on the bottom HD connectors.

 Power pins